 Make the garlic potato crust:

 - Cut the potatoes into 1-inch pieces.
-Place the potatoes and garlic cloves on a steamer rack in a large saucepan.
+Place the potatoes and peeled garlic cloves on a steamer rack in a large saucepan.
 Steam about 20 to 25 minutes, until the potatoes are very tender.
-(My Mom always cooked her potatoes in the pressure cooker—see notes for Instant Pot pressure cooked mashed potatoes.)
+(My Mom always cooked her potatoes in the pressure cooker—see notes below for Instant Pot pressure cooked mashed potatoes.)
 Remove from steamer, reserving cooking water.
 Mash the potatoes and garlic with the olive oil and some of the cooking water, until smooth. (see note) Season with salt.
 Taste, adding more salt if you think it’s needed.
 Set aside.

 Make the mushroom gravy: